 Where to Search

-- Searches almost everything that UNE Libraries owns or subscribes to.
-Why the almost?
+- Searches almost everything that UNE Libraries owns or subscribes to, including articles, books, videos and more.
+This is the place to start a search if you want the broadest possible results.
 Some databases require individual accounts or use special filters that this search cannot access.
-This is the place to start a search if you want the broadest possible results.

 - Books & Videos

-- Searches the UNE library catalog, where you will find items like books and DVDs that you can borrow in the libraries, as well as access e-books and streaming video.
+- Searches the UNE library catalog, where you will find books and DVDs that you can borrow in the libraries as well as e-books and streaming video.
 Use this search if are looking for a specific title.

 - Textbooks & Course Reserves